GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 - Records: Records contain a manifest of all assets that are required to represent an item or world.
 These are downloaded each time.
 - Everything Else: JSON Soup.
 Just JSON Files of various types.
 Contacts, Messages etc. These are downloaded each time.

+## How do I report a bug?
+Please [open an issue](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/issues) the format doesn't really matter provided you clearly explain your problem and provide a log file if you'd like.

+## Can I submit a log file privately?
+Sure, email one to: guvanj8gv3rj.undertook642@passinbox.com I know its awkward but that goes straight to the author no one else.

+## What are Asset/Record failures?
+At the end of your download you might see asset or record failures.

+- A record failure usually means that an entire item/world/avatar failed to download, you won't have any assets from that record because the tool could not download the Record to find them
+- An asset failure means a part of a downloaded record could not be downloaded.

+In both cases, make sure you take a look at the UI scrolling left and right etc. Better UI for this area might be a focus if we continue to see errors.
+In both events the details are logged to your log files too.

+## Where do I find the log files?
+In the top bar menu for the tool click Help -> Open Log Folder.
+It'll take you right there.

 # Known Issues

 ## Localization isn't instant